digitalbazaar/did-core-json-schema/README.md

 Any example ending in `.didjson` is validate-able with the the `did-core.json` JSON Schema.

-Any example ending in `.jwt` is _not_ directly validate-able as the DID document is embedded in the JWT format.
+Any example ending in `.jwt` or `.jwe` are _not_ directly validate-able as the DID document is embedded in the JWT format.

 ## License